KeltecCNC/CP33-Holster/README.md

 INSTRUCTIONS:
-Print in NylonX or similar fiber re-enforced nylon for best durability
+Print in NylonX or similar fiber re-enforced nylon for best durability.
+Muzzle end down.
+No supports should be required for most printers.
+Add a rubber spacer and sex bolts to the single screw hol away from the 6 mounting holes to adjust the retention.
+A "kydex holster hardware kit" is suggested.